NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - Patch: Bug fixes, code tweaks and feature refinements.

 When the version changes, the constant `NELLIEL_VERSION` in file `imgboard.php` must be updated.
 A git tag should be created upon Major or Minor changes, or when a release is created.

+## Error Codes
+Nelliel returns a numeric error id along with an error message.
+This keeps the better user experience without making it difficult to track exactly where in the code things went wrong (especially when other translations are involved).
+These are the designated ranges:
+0: Unknown or nonspecific error.
+Very rare.
+1-99: Content-related errors (upload problems, duplicate files, etc.).
+100-199: General system and input errors.
+200-299: Management-related system and input errors.
+300-499: Permissions errors.

 ## Other
  - Only basic initialization, loading and dispatch should happen in `imgboard.php`.
  - Configurations should be stored in the database whenever possible.